joeynmt/joeynmt/README.md

 ## Benchmarks & pretrained models

 > :warning: **Warning**
-> These models are trained with JoeynNMT v1.x, and decoded with
+> These models are trained with JoeynNMT v1.x, and decoded with JoeyNMT v2.0.
-> JoeyNMT v2.0.
-See `train.log` and `test.log` in downloaded zip, respectively.
+> See `config_v1.yaml` and `config_v2.yaml` in the linked zip, respectively.
 > JoeyNMT v1.x benchmarks are archived [here](docs/benchmarks_v1.md).

 ### iwslt14 deen